Illustration of a professional reviewing Bitcoin security options against a city skyline

 • Adult children who are not Bitcoin-literate

-• Executors who don’t understand private keys
+• Executors who do not understand private keys

 Environmental Realities